Shot Heard 'Round the World (baseball): The game

 Giants shortstop Alvin Dark singled off Newcombe to start the bottom-of-the-ninth rally.
 At that point, the Dodgers made a crucial defensive mistake: with no outs, a runner on first, and a three-run lead, the normal strategy would be to position the infield for a possible double play, but first baseman Gil Hodges played behind Dark — apparently guarding against a highly unlikely steal attempt — leaving a large gap on the right side of the infield.
 Don Mueller, batting left-handed, hit a single through that gap, advancing Dark from first to third.
 Instead of a rally-killing double play, the Dodgers found themselves facing the potential tying run at the plate with two runners on base, nobody out, and Irvin, with 121 regular-season RBIs, at bat; however, Newcombe got Irvin to chase an outside pitch and foul out to Hodges.
-(Sportswriter Bud Greenspan and others have argued that, had the Dodger infield played Mueller at double-play depth, Irvin's pop-up would in all likelihood have been the season-ending third out.)
+(Sportswriter Bud Greenspan and others have argued that, had the Dodgers' infield played Mueller at double-play depth, Irvin's pop-up would in all likelihood have been the season-ending third out.)

 Lockman followed with a double down the left field line, driving in Dark and advancing Mueller to third.
 Mueller slid awkwardly into the base, injuring his ankle, and was replaced by pinch runner Clint Hartung.
 With Thomson coming up, Dodgers manager Chuck Dressen finally pulled the exhausted Newcombe.
 In the bullpen, where Branca and Carl Erskine were warming up, coach Clyde Sukeforth noticed that Erskine, who had been troubled by arm problems all season, was bouncing his curve balls short of the plate (it also didn't help matters that Rube Walker was starting as catcher for this game after Roy Campanella was injured, and Walker was not a particularly fast runner), and Sukeforth advised Dressen to go with Branca.
-That decision has been continually second-guessed by fans, sportswriters, and baseball historians: Branca had lost six of his last seven decisions and gave up a game-winning home run to Thomson in the first playoff game.
+That decision has been continually second-guessed by fans, sportswriters, and baseball historians: Branca had lost six of his last seven decisions and given up a game-winning home run to Thomson in the first playoff game.
 Dressen's options, however, were severely limited: the only other available pitchers with crucial-situation experience were right-hander Clyde King, who was sidelined with biceps tendonitis; left-hander Preacher Roe, who was not a strategic option to pitch to the right-handed Thomson; and right-hander Labine, who had pitched a complete game the day before.
 Nevertheless, it was the second questionable decision by Dressen that inning.